rust-lang/reference/src/attributes/diagnostics.md

 ```

 When used on a [trait declaration], a [call expression] of an [expression
-statement] to a function that returns an [impl trait] of that trait violates
+statement] to a function that returns an [impl trait] or a [dyn trait] of that trait violates
 the `unused_must_use` lint.

 ```rust